gkajitani/microarray-and-RNA-seq-enrichment/README.md

 Read counts table is then read in R and read count numbers are normalized via DESeq2 package, also used to identify differentially expressed genes, along with their respective log2 fold change.
 R packages clusterprofiler and enrichplot are then used for enrichment analysis (Over-representation analysis (ORA) and Gene set enrichment analysis (GSEA) and graph plotting.

+* processing/ : folder of scripts for data processing of expression microarray data and RNA-seq reads.
+From raw data to differential expression analysis.
+* clusterProfiler/ : folder of scripts for ORA and GSEA enrichment analysis and plots.

 # Microarray analyses main packages, available at bioconductor, scripts based on GEO2R: